 Try this instead:

 Need some ideas for a healthy low-sugar breakfast?
 Try some of our healthy cereal, granola or waffle recipes.
 Or make a vegetable omelet with organic eggs and some fresh vegetables.
 And the recipes section of this website is a great resource for more healthy breakfast recipes.

 #3 Vitamin Water

 Once you accept that you shouldn’t be consuming drinks with added sugars, you’ll start to look at the drinks section in your supermarket very differently!
 Sometimes it’s tough to find a single drink (except for bottled water) that doesn’t contain some kind of unhealthy added sweetener.
 This even applies to those drinks advertised as good for your health.

 The various brands of ‘vitamin water’ are actually some of the worst culprits.
-In 2010, Coca-Cola (the manufacturer of Vitamin Water) faced a class action lawsuit which you can read about here.
+In fact, Coca-Cola (the manufacturer of Vitamin Water) faced a class action lawsuit which you can read about here.
 Consumers claimed that Vitamin Water was mislabeled because descriptions like ‘vitamin enhanced water beverage’ failed to mention the third largest ingredient (sugar).

-In fact, a bottle of vitamin water contains around 33 grams of sugar, almost the same as a can of regular Coke.
+The reality is that a bottle of Vitamin Water contains around 33 grams of sugar, almost the same as a can of regular Coke.